cdapio/tigon/tigon-docs/developer-guide/source/architecture.rst

 created by queries.
 The data volumes of these source streams are far too large to provide a copy to each query on the stream.
 Instead, the queries are shipped to the streams.

-If a query Q is to be executed over source stream S, then Tigon creates a subquery q which directly accesses S, and transforms Q into  Q\ :sub:`0` which is executed over the output from q.
+If a query Q is to be executed over source stream S, then TigonSQL creates a subquery q which directly accesses S, and transforms Q into  Q\ :sub:`0` which is executed over the output from q.
 In general, one subquery is created for every table variable which aliases a source stream for every query in the current query set.
 The subqueries read directly from